Saw palmetto extract

+Description

+Saw palmetto is a small tropical tree native to the Caribbean region and Southeastern United States.
+It grows to a height of 6-10 ft and produces dark brown berries.
+Phytochemicals in the berries include phytosterols, alcohols, free fatty acids, flavonoids, and polysaccharides.

 Uses and research

-Saw palmetto extract is commonly sold as a dietary supplement intended to improve symptoms of benign prostatic hyperplasia (BPH)—also called prostate gland enlargement—which is a common condition among men as they age.
+The extract of saw palmetto berries is sold as a dietary supplement intended to improve symptoms of benign prostatic hyperplasia (BPH)—also called prostate gland enlargement—which is a common condition among men as they age.
 An enlarged prostate may cause increased frequency or urgency of urination, difficulty initiating urination, weak urine stream or a stream that stops and starts, dribbling at the end of urination, and inability to completely empty the bladder.

 Saw palmetto extract has been studied in clinical trials as a possible treatment for men with prostate cancer and for men with lower urinary tract symptoms associated with BPH.
-As of 2023, there is insufficient scientific evidence that saw palmetto extract is effective for treating cancer or BPH and its symptoms.
+As of 2025, there is insufficient scientific evidence that saw palmetto extract is effective for treating cancer or BPH and its symptoms.
 A 2016 review of clinical studies with a standardized extract of saw palmetto (called Permixon) found that the extract was safe and may be effective for relieving BPH-induced urinary symptoms compared with a placebo.
 A 2023 review found that saw palmetto extract "provides little to no benefits for men with lower urinary tract symptoms due to benign prostatic enlargement."